Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 - Virginia Wrongful Death Lawyer

 About the Author: Robert E. Byrne, Jr. is Virginia’s only Board Certified Truck Accident Attorney, certified by the National Board of Trial Advocacy.
-He represents catastrophic injury victims throughout Virginia, including those injured in truck accidents on I-95 in Richmond and the surrounding areas.
+He represents catastrophic injury victims and families of wrongful death victims throughout Virginia, including those injured in truck accidents on I-95 in Richmond and the surrounding areas.
 Bob has recovered millions of dollars for truck accident victims and their families.

 Disclaimer: This article is for informational purposes only and does not constitute legal advice.
 Every case is unique, and past results do not guarantee future outcomes.
-If you’ve been injured in a truck accident, contact MartinWren, P.C. for a free consultation to discuss your specific situation.
+If you’ve been injured in a truck accident, contact MartinWren, P.C.’s Richmond truck accident lawyer team for a free consultation to discuss your specific situation.

 Contact MartinWren, P.C.: